Bachelor of Arts (BA) in Film & Digital ArtsOur Undergraduate Degrees

-Our BA allows three possible concentrations: Film Production; Gaming and Animation; or Film History and Criticism.
+Our BA allows four possible concentrations: Film Production; Gaming; Animation; or Film History and Criticism.

 The concentration in Film Production requires the same core classes as the BFA but allows you to take more classes outside the major.
 So, if you have a strong interest in another artistic field—such as music, acting, photography, or electronic arts—there is enough flexibility in this concentration to pursue those passions.

-This concentration, created in consultation with UNM alumni employed at the world’s most prestigious gaming and special effects studios, offers a broad range of skills that tech companies are looking for.
-Working across the disciplines, you will be trained in essential software and computer programming, while taking classes in drawing, screenwriting, business practices, and video production.
-Acquiring a wide-ranging knowledge of aesthetics, narrative, and the digital media landscape, you will become the versatile and collaborative artist that tech companies want to hire.
+This concentration, created in consultation with UNM alumni employed at the world’s most prestigious gaming and special effects studios, offers the broad range of skills that tech companies are looking for.
+Working across the disciplines, students are trained in essential software and computer programming, while taking classes in drawing, screenwriting, business practices, and video production.
+Acquiring a wide-ranging knowledge of aesthetics, narrative, and the digital media landscape, students become the versatile and collaborative artists that tech companies want to hire.